-One of the most versatile keyboards currently manufactured, the Freestyle2 is an adjustable, separated keyboard offering considerable ergonomic benefits without sacrificing productivity.
-The Freestyle2 Keyboard is divided into two separate modules.
-The two sides are connected by a 9" cable by default, with a 20" cable also available.
-The separation allows users to position the left and right sides of the keyboard shoulder width apart, allowing the shoulders, elbows, arms and wrists to relax in an anatomically neutral position.
+One of the most versatile keyboards currently manufactured, the Freestyle2 is an adjustable, separated keyboard offering considerable ergonomic benefits.
+The Freestyle2 Keyboard is divided into two separate modules connected by either a 9" (the most common) or 20" cable.
+This separation enables individuals to position the left and right sides of the keyboard shoulder width apart, allowing the shoulders, elbows, arms and wrists to relax in an anatomically neutral position.
 This greatly improves posture and blood flow in the upper body, prevents undesirable rotation at the shoulders, and eliminates ulnar deviation at the wrist.

-The symmetrical, compact design (achieved by eliminating the separate number pad found on the right of traditional keyboards) reduces the reach for the mouse for both left- and right-handed users.
+The compact symmetrical layout is achieved by removing the numeric keypad found on the right side of most keyboards.
+This reduces the reach for the mouse for right-handed individuals and optimizes the workspace for everyone.
 The Freestyle2 Keyboard provides access to numbers along the top row, as well as via an easily toggled numeric layer embedded into the right-hand module.
 (Please see the Numeric Keypads category for external numeric keypads that are compatible with the Freestyle2 Keyboard.)

-(Note: The Freestyle2 Keyboard comes with an accessory that secures the two modules together at a pivot point.
-This Pivot Tether Accessory is designed primarily to secure the two modules during transport.
-It may be used, if desired, to create a splayed (joined at the centre top) keyboard, however, this configuration will significantly limit the ergonomic benefits.)
+Note: The Freestyle2 Keyboard comes with a component that secures the two modules together at a pivot point.
+Although this Pivot Tether is intended primarily to secure the two modules during transport, it can be used, to create a splayed (i.e. joined at the centre top) keyboard.
+However, this configuration will significantly limit the ergonomic benefits.

 The Freestyle2 Keyboard can be further customized with one or more of the Optional Accessory Kits described below (sold separately).
 With the addition of the appropriate Accessory Kit, this already highly configurable keyboard can be customized to provide even more ergonomic benefits.